 Personalization and relevance

 True engagement stems from relevance.
 Personalization goes beyond merely inserting a subscriber's first name.
 It involves leveraging collected data to deliver content, offers, and recommendations that genuinely resonate with individual preferences and needs.
 You can use dynamic content to send personalized messages, as it adapts based on subscriber demographics or past behavior, or through behavioral triggers.
-The last one involves an email that is sent in response to specific user actions, like an abandoned shopping cart or a recent website visit.
+The last one involves an email that is sent in response to specific user actions.
+For example, an abandoned shopping cart or a recent website visit.
 This level of tailored communication makes subscribers feel valued and understood.

 Pro tip for keeping this resolution: Invest in a robust email marketing platform that supports advanced segmentation and dynamic content.
 Map out key customer journeys and identify opportunities for automated, personalized touchpoints.
 Regularly review your data to uncover new personalization opportunities and refine existing strategies.